-Ambassador Richard Grenell expected to be named director of national intelligence
+Ambassador Richard Grenell to be named director of national intelligence

 Because Grenell was confirmed as an ambassador by the Senate in 2018, he is eligible to take on the acting role; but unless he is specifically confirmed to the new position, he would be limited in his tenure, as Maguire was.

-Maguire replaced outgoing director of national intelligence Dan Coats, whom Trump repeatedly derided.
+Maguire replaced outgoing director of national intelligence Dan Coats, whom Trump repeatedly derided during their rocky relationship.
 “Intelligence should go back to school," Trump wrote in January 2019, saying the intelligence community was "extremely passive and naive when it comes to the dangers of Iran."

 At the Aspen Security Forum in 2018, Coats seemingly took a jab at the president, when told that Russian President Vladimir Putin would soon visit the White House.